 Taking the Wales Coast Path from Tywyn to Aberdovey brings you right back to the sea.

-Starting at the Neptune Caravan Park the route takes you to the beach and you can stroll along the 4 miles of golden sandy beach.
-Heading past the peat beds left by the petrified forest and enjoying panoramic views that stretch down the Pembrokeshire coast as far as Fishguard and looking north to the Llyn Peninsula.
+Starting at the Neptune Caravan Park, the route takes you to the beach and you can stroll along the four miles of golden sandy beach.
+Head past the peat beds left by the petrified forest and enjoy panoramic views that stretch down the Pembrokeshire coast as far as Fishguard and looking north to the Llyn Peninsula.

-You will walk past the hotel in its enviable position on the hill overlooking the golf course and Cardigan Bay beyond, here you can cut across the sand dunes and golf course back to the hotel to put your feet up or carry on into the pretty harbourside village of Aberdovey and enjoy a homemade ice cream from The Sweet Shop Aberdyfi!
+You will walk past the hotel in its enviable position on the hill, overlooking the golf course and Cardigan Bay beyond.
+Here you can cut across the sand dunes and golf course back to the hotel to put your feet up or carry on into the pretty harbourside village of Aberdovey to enjoy a homemade ice cream from The Sweet Shop Aberdyfi.